LuisAlvar/AzureTerraWeatherAPI/README.md

 ```

 # Azure CLI
-On you have installed the Azure CLi run the following command to confirm
+Once you have installed the Azure CLI run the following command to confirm
 ```bash
 az --version
 ```